yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Login/TC-024_Empty_New_Password_Field.md

 ---

 ## Expected Result
-- A validation message, "Please provide your new password," should be displayed
+- A validation message "Please provide your new password," should be displayed
 - The user should not be allowed to proceed with the password recovery process